 Material flow accounts and resource productivity

-Since 2000, the resource productivity of the EU economy increased by almost 40%.
+Since 2000, the resource productivity of the EU economy increased by around 36%.

 This article presents statistics concerning the European Union’s (EU’s) resource productivity as well as information on the extraction of natural resources consumed by the EU economy.
 The article is based on domestic material consumption and its components, as defined in material flow accounts.
 Eurostat’s material flow accounts are a comprehensive data framework that systematically records the inputs of materials to European economies.